 Chronicles of Georgia Monument

 To get to the The Chronicles of Georgia Monument from Tbilisi was a bit difficult due to not many tourists visiting and not many locals seeming to know about it, but after some pointing at a map and some hand signals we found a taxi driver who knew where we wanted to go!
 It’s located to the north of the Tbilisi Sea (which is actually a reservoir) so i pointed this out on the map.

 The pillars and huge and from the back you can see across Tbilisi sea.
 I was also pleased that it was indeed very quiet, this is not on any Tbilisi Day Trips yet but I can imagine in a few years this place will be on the tourist radar!

 We only stayed for 30 minutes or so as there isn’t anything else to do at the The Chronicles of Georgia Monument and headed straight back so it was a very quick trip but if you have time I would definitely recommend it!

 We got a private driver for our day trip to the Kazbegi Mountains and headed North up the country a few km’s from the Russian border and stopped to take in the mountain views on the way.
 I would 110% recommend doing this trip especially if you’re just basing yourself in Tbilisi, I wrote a whole blog post on the day trip here and filmed the trip which you can watch here.

-Georgia is actually quite popular for its local dishes and you can get them all in Tbilisi at Tbilisi’s Best Restaurants!
+Georgia is actually very popular for its local Georgian dishes and you can get them all in Tbilisi at Tbilisi’s Best Restaurants!
 There are a few key dishes that you’ll no doubt try and see everywhere, especially in tourist places.
-The food is very carb heavy because there’s a lot of bread on offer (but its soo good!), and just so you know, it would be really easy to be a vegetarian in Georgia but probably harder to be Vegan in Georgia as they eat a lot of dairy!
-Here is just a quick run down on some key dishes to make sure you look out for and how to eat them!
+The food is very carb heavy because there’s a lot of bread on offer (but its soo good!), and just so you know, it’s easy to be a vegetarian in Georgia but probably harder to be Vegan in Georgia as they eat a lot of dairy!
+Here is just a quick run down on the best Georgian Foods to eat in Tbilisi and how to eat them!